LandEcosystems/OmniTools.jl/README.md

 ### Package Structure

 Sindbad.jl includes a core Sindbad package in the root of the repository, and several sub-repositories in the lib directory.

-The packages are as follows
+The packages are as follows:

 - Sindbad: a core package in the root that includes definition of sindbad models and variables, and functions needed for internal model executions
 - SindbadData: includes functions to load the forcing and observation data, and has dev dependency on SindbadUtils